-All on-site service connections to municipal water main and private water supply shall be our responsibility.
+All on-site service connections to municipal water supply shall be our responsibility.
 Private systems shall be designed and installed in accordance with all approved building, plumbing, and health codes.

 We will repair if failure is the result of defective workmanship or materials.
 If conditions beyond our control, disrupt or eliminate the sources of the supply, we will have no responsibility.